hridaybavle/semantic_slam/README.md

 # README #

 This package can perform optimization of pose estimated from VO/VIO methods which tend to drift over time.
-It uses planar surfaces extracted from object detections in order to create a sparse semantic map of the environment, thus optimizing the drifr of the VO/VIO algorithms.
+It uses planar surfaces extracted from object detections in order to create a sparse semantic map of the environment, thus optimizing the drift of the VO/VIO algorithms.

 ### In order to run this package you will need two additional modules ###
 - A VO/VIO algorithm: [ROVIO](https://github.com/ethz-asl/rovio), [VINS_MONO](https://github.com/HKUST-Aerial-Robotics/VINS-Mono), [OKVIS](https://github.com/ethz-asl/okvis) etc.